cloudnative-pg/cloudnative-pg.github.io/content/blog/contributor-highlight-gabriele-quaresima/index.md

 annotations for the service account #1105](https://github.com/cloudnative-pg/cloudnative-pg/pull/1105), regarding customization of labels and annotations for the service account.
-But reviewing PRs opened by others has been the main way Gabriele has contributed to the project - at the same time it has been the thing that contributed to his own development as well.
+But reviewing PRs opened by others has been the main way Gabriele has contributed to the project - at the same time it has been the thing that contributed most to his own development as well.

-Given a magic wand, the one thing Gabriele would like to improve is the project adopting tools like [modernize](https://pkg.go.dev/golang.org/x/tools/gopls/internal/analysis/modernize/cmd/modernize) and linters to optimize workflows.
+Given a magic wand, the one thing Gabriele would like to improve is the project adopting tools like [modernize](https://pkg.go.dev/golang.org/x/tools/gopls/internal/analysis/modernize/cmd/modernize) and new linters to improve the codebase.

 How he got interested in technology is a familiar story.
 "I started playing with my Commodore 64 at 5 years old.
 I spent at least 1 to 2 hours in front of a monitor from an early age on."
 Gabriele then started using Linux at University, and discovered the world of open source.
-His dream however was to become a writer and win the Nobel prize, so exactly how he got into software engineering is fuzzy.
+His dream however was to become a writer and win the Nobel Prize, so exactly how he got into software engineering is fuzzy.

 "I have always loved doing nerdy stuff, like playing board games, attending World Championship of sudoku and logic puzzles, but I guess playing saxophones and flutes